Chuo-ku, which can be seen from "Edo Famous Spots Zue"

-Mitsumata edition of the Shinohashi Three Schools
+Mitsumata edition of Shinohashi Sanpa

-"Build downstream from Shinohashi Ryogokubashi, and from Hamacho to Fukagawa Rokumabori.
-It is about 180 meters long.
-This bridge is the first time in the Genroku 6th year of Kishi Rooster [1693].
-The old name of Ryogoku-bashi Bridge was Ohashi Bridge.
+"It is located downstream from Shinohashi Ryogokubashi, and from Hamacho to Fukagawa Rokumabori.
+It is about 180 square meters long.
+This bridge is the first time in Genroku 6th year of Kishi Rooster [1693].
+The old name of Ryogoku-bashi Bridge is Ohashi.
 By his name, he was called Shinohashi.'
-"Shinohashi Three Schools" "Edo Famous Places" from the Digital Collection of the National Diet Library
+"Shinohashi Three Schools" "Edo Famous Zoukai" from the Digital Collection of the National Diet Library

 The present neighborhood of Nakasu

-This photo was taken in June 2023 of Nakasu, depicted in the Edo Famous Places.
+This photo was taken in June 2023 of Nakasu depicted in "Edo Famous Zoukai".
 First of all, Nakasu Park in Chuo-ku is the green area facing the Sumida River.
-The height of the Metropolitan Expressway Mukaijima Line enters as if it is sucked into the green area.
-Once upon a time, the Hakozaki River was flowing under it.
-On the left side of the photo, you can see Kiyosu Bridge (blue) modeled on suspension bridge in Cologne, Germany, the high-speed part of the Sumida River Ohashi Bridge (white), the Eitai Bridge (light blue) behind it, and the pillars of Chuo-ohashi Bridge (white), and behind it you can see the skyscrapers of River City 21.
-Let’s try again to fix the history.
+It is the overpass of the Metropolitan Expressway Mukaijima Line that enters as if it is sucked into the green.
+Once upon a time, the Hakozaki River flowed under it.
+Looking at the left side of the photo, you can see Kiyosu Bridge (blue) modeled on suspension bridge in Cologne, Germany, the high-speed part (white) of the two-story Sumida River Ohashi, the Eitai Bridge (light blue) behind it, and the pillars of Chuo-ohashi Bridge (white), and the skyscrapers of River City 21 behind it.
+Again, let’s try to fix the history.

 1693: Shinohashi Bridge (somewhat downstream from the current position)